shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/02-code.md

 {% endhint %}

-The following section deals with asset management.
+The following section deals with asset (files, images, and videos) management.